GoldenSylph/solidity-reflections/CONTRIBUTING.md

 Focus first on the most significant aspects of the change:

-1. Does this change make sense for Soldeer?
+1. Does this change make sense for Reflections?
-2. Does this change make Soldeer better, even if only incrementally?
+2. Does this change make Reflections better, even if only incrementally?
 3. Are there clear bugs or larger scale issues that need attending?
 4. Are the commit messages readable and correct?
 If it contains a breaking change, is it clear enough?